Kuzarek/cypress-parallel-disabled-reporter/README.md

 # cypress-parallel

+Small fork of cypress-parallel, allows to disable included reporter.
+To be used with mochawesome report generator and mochawesome-merge.

 Reduce up to 40% your Cypress suite execution time parallelizing the test run on the same machine.

 |                                                          cypress                                                          |                                                      cypress-parallel                                                       |